DanielJohnBenton/TownsAndVillages/README.md

 ![sea](images/coords_sea.png)

-Few surprises here, a well-defined line is drawn around parts of the coast with place names mentioning the sea.
+Few surprises here: a well-defined line is drawn around parts of the coast with place names mentioning the sea.

 ![hampton](images/coords_hampton.png)